Kuutar: In runic songs

 She owns the gold of the Moon, spins golden yarns, and weaves clothes out of them.

-In runic songs, she is asked to tell her children, bees and wasps, not to sting.
+In runic songs, she appears alongside Päivätär in incantations asking her to tell her children, wasps, not to sting.
 In runic songs from Kainuu, her name varies from Kuuto and Kater to Laatter, losing the original kuu 'moon' meaning in favour of poetic alliteration (e.g. Laatter lapsijasi).
 Kuutar does not typically appear independently of Päivätär in runic songs, while Päivätär does appear independently of Kuutar.
+As multiple goddesses were mixed with the Virgin Mary due to Christianization, Päivätär and Kuutar also appear in some instances as synonyms for one being similar to Mary.

 Ingrian runic songs mention Kuuttaren kuja 'Kuutar's alley' or Kuuttaren mäki 'Kuutar's hill' where Kuuttaren tytär 'Kuutar's daughter' is weaving.
 There is a theme in runic songs where someone cries, and a tree is born from the tears.
 One rare runic song from Ilomantsi puts it so Päivätär and Kuutar cry, and the Great Oak grows from their tears.
 In Finnish Karelian runic songs, Kuutar and Päivätär are asked to weave golden and silver clothes for protection.
 In a Ladoga Karelian song, Mielikki under the name Kuitar is asked to bake a fatty and nectariferous cake.
-In another song, this was misinterpreted as Kuutar baking.
+In another song, this was misinterpreted as Kuutar baking, and Päivätär is then added to accompany her.

-A runic song from Ilomantsi sets "Kuutar" as a sort of synonym for Loviatar or Syöjätär (or at least refers to her genitalia as Kuuttaren kupu 'Kuutar's dome'), while another one from Kainuu puts the name Kuutar along with Kärehetär in a bear hunting spell.
+A runic song from Ilomantsi sets "Kuutar" as a sort of synonym for Loviatar or Syöjätär, or refers to her genitalia as Kuuttaren kupu 'Kuutar's dome', while another one from Kainuu puts the name Kuutar along with Kärehetär in a bear hunting incantation.